Dageus/homelab/docs/proxmox/README.md

 lvresize -l +100%FREE pve/data
 ```

+This command will basically extend Proxmox's storage to occupy all free space left.

 ### Change CPU governor to conservative

 This will increase powersaving features and improve dynamic CPU frequence

-#### sources
+#### Sources

 [https://forum.proxmox.com/threads/fix-always-high-cpu-frequency-in-proxmox-host.84271/](https://forum.proxmox.com/threads/fix-always-high-cpu-frequency-in-proxmox-host.84270/)

+First of all, install the packages needed:

 ```bash
 apt-get update
 apt-get install acpi-support acpid acpi
 ```

-Edit the file `/etc/default/grub` and add
+Then, edit the file `/etc/default/grub` and add:

 ```ini
 intel_pstate=disable to GRUB_CMDLINE_LINUX_DEFAULT
 GRUB_CMDLINE_LINUX_DEFAULT="intel_pstate=disable"
 ```

-then run:
+Lastly, run:

 ```bash
 update-grub
 reboot
 ```

+This will make your changes effective.

 After reboot run the command below to set CPU governor as conservative:
-(this command will set all CPU to conservative mode, most of the CPU available governor using acpi will be)
-(conservative ondemand userspace powersave performance schedutil)
-(you can contrab -e and put below the command with @reboot)

 ```bash
 echo "conservative" | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
 ```

-You can use `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors` to see which governors are available
+You can use `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors` to see which governors are available.

-this is how it should look on crontab:
+This is how it should look on crontab:

 ```bash
 @reboot echo "conservative | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
 ```

-install i7z using apt so you can check real time CPU frequency and temperatures
+Install i7z using apt so you can check real time CPU frequency and temperatures.

-### NOTE:
+### NOTE

-When installing Proxmox, I chose ext4 instead of zfs or btrfs, otherwise I could suffer from write amplification, which can kill SSD's faster
+When installing Proxmox, I chose ext4 instead of zfs or btrfs, otherwise I could suffer from write amplification, which can kill SSD's faster.

+If you want to know more about this, read about [ZFS](https://pve.proxmox.com/wiki/ZFS_on_Linux) and it's Copy-on-Write mechanism.

 ### Installing the community repo for proxmox

-#### sources
+#### Sources

 [https://medium.com/@ronyhanna/proxmox-ve-post-installation-and-configuration-part-02-5f9c948371bb#1679](https://medium.com/@ronyhanna/proxmox-ve-post-installation-and-configuration-part-02-5f9c948371bb#1679)

 #### Commands

+Log in to your ProxmoxVE dashboard (usually available through port 8006):

-* Select the node in the GUI
+- Select the node in the GUI

-* Expand Updates
+- Expand Updates

-* Select repositories
+- Select repositories

-* Select Add from the GUI
+- Select Add from the GUI

-* Select "No-Subscription Repository"
+- Select "No-Subscription Repository"

-* Select Add
+- Select Add

-Now we have to disable the "enterprise repository" and "pve-enterprise repository"
+Now we have to disable the "enterprise repository" and "pve-enterprise repository":

-* Select on the enterprise repository
+- Select on the enterprise repository

-* Hit Disable
+- Hit Disable

-* Select on the pve-enterprise repository
+- Select on the pve-enterprise repository

-* Hit Disable
+- Hit Disable

 To update the proxmox host: